loopholelabs/scale-signature-http-rs/README.md

 # Scale Signature HTTP - Rust

-Rust Proof of Concept: scale signature (eventually will be a crate)
+Example scale HTTP signature (eventually will be a crate)